elmeeee/Qalbu-web/README.md

-# Qalbu - Your Islamic Companion
+# Qalbu - For nurturing your faith

 A modern, elegant, and production-ready Islamic web application built with Next.js 15, featuring prayer times, the complete Holy Quran with audio recitation, Qibla direction finder with AR camera mode, and more.